bigfix/developer.bigfix.com/site/reference/types/file.md

 # version &lt;integer&gt; of &lt;file&gt; : version

-Returns the nth version information from the &amp;quot;vers&amp;quot; resource of the given file.
-Typically n=1, but other information may be stored in &amp;quot;vers&amp;quot; resources greater than 1.
+Returns the nth version information from the "vers" resource of the given file.
+Typically n=1, but other information may be stored in "vers" resources greater than 1.

 # version block &lt;integer&gt; of &lt;file&gt; : file version block